Enter your current position

 Compare how pensions, savings withdrawals, State Pension, and other income may combine across retirement.

-See how the projection changes when investment return, inflation, tax, or life expectancy assumptions are adjusted.
+See how the projection changes when investment return, inflation, tax, or life expectancy assumptions are adjusted across saved scenarios.

 The planner is designed to return practical retirement-planning outputs that help you assess and compare options more clearly.

-See how pension and savings balances may change over time under the assumptions entered.
+See how pension and savings balances may change over time under the assumptions entered, including points where balances start to fall faster.

-Review projected spending capacity across retirement to understand how affordability may evolve.
+Review projected spending capacity across retirement to understand how affordability may evolve before and after different income sources begin.

 See how State Pension, other income, and withdrawals may contribute to retirement income over time.